Henry H. Neff

 On August 18, 2014, it was announced that HarperCollins Children's Books had acquired his next project, Impyrium.

-On April 16, 2021 Neff announced in his blog, that he finished working on a new book called The Witchstone, his first book for younger teens and adults, and will now work on a new middle-grade book.
+On April 16, 2021 Neff announced in his blog, that he finished working on a new book called The Witchstone, his first book for older teens and adults, and will now work on a new middle-grade book.
+The Witchstone will be released on June 18, 2024.

 Before becoming an author, Henry H. Neff was a consultant for McKinsey & Company and a teacher at Stuart Hall High School in San Francisco.
 He is a graduate of New Trier High School in Winnetka, Illinois and Cornell University in Ithaca, New York.
 He lives and writes in Montclair, NJ.